ISSN NO. 2320 - 7418

 Call of Papers

-Dear Author/Researcher, Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) invites you to submit your research paper for publishing in Volume 7, Issue 3 (March 2018).
-Scope & Topics: Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) is a Bi-monthly open access journal that publishes articles which contribute new results in all areas of the Medical Pharmaceuticals and Allied Sciences.
+Dear Author/Researcher, Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) invites you to submit your research paper for publishing in Volume 7, Issue 5 (July 2018).
+Scope & Topics: Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) is a open access journal that publishes articles which contribute best results in all areas of the Medical, Pharmaceuticals and Allied Sciences.